-This policy will be reviewed regularly in collaboration with all stakeholders; teaching staff, support staff, Governors, parent carers and where appropriate pupils.
+This policy will be reviewed regularly in collaboration with all stakeholders; teaching staff, support staff, Local Governance Committee, parent carers and where appropriate pupils.
 It will also be updated if any changes to the information are made during the year.
-It will be approved by the governing board.
+It will be approved by the Local Governance Committee.